IoMargaris/Titanic-Kaggle-Competition/README.md

 # Titanic Survival Prediction - Kaggle Competition

-The goal is to get familiar with the machine learning basics
+My goal is not to get first place in the competition but to get familiar with machine learning fundamentals